-Because alterations take time, you should schedule your first fitting eight to ten weeks before your wedding day.
+Because alterations take time, you should schedule your first fitting eight to 10 weeks before your wedding day.
 This will give your tailor plenty of time to do your first fitting, make alterations, and then determine if another fitting is necessary.

-Sometimes the process is complete in just two fittings, but sometimes you need three.
-Either way, schedule your final fitting to take place one to two weeks before the wedding, since your body won't change much in those final weeks.
+Often the alteration process can be complete in just two fittings, but on occasion, a bride may need three.
+Either way, schedule your final fitting to take place one to two weeks before the wedding since your body won't change much in those final weeks.

 Be sure to bring your day-of essentials to get a true fit.
 "Brides need to bring the shoes and undergarments they will wear on the day of the wedding in order to obtain the proper fit," says Sacco.
-Haven't settle on a shoe yet?
-At least bring a shoe that will have heel of the same height you anticipate wearing on your wedding day (otherwise you'll end up with a hem that's too long or too short!).
+Haven't settled on the perfect wedding shoe yet?
+At least bring a shoe that has a heel the same height as what you anticipate wearing on your wedding day (otherwise you'll end up with a hem that's too long or too short).